Key Takeaways

 How Many Bitcoins Are There in Total?

-According to the latest data, there are 19,426,087 bitcoins in circulation (at the time of writing), while the maximum supply of bitcoins is capped at 21 million.
+According to the latest data, there are 19,727,800 bitcoins in circulation as of June 5, 2024 (the maximum supply of bitcoins is capped at 21 million).

-In other words, 1,573,913 bitcoins are left to be mined.
-It takes around 10 minutes to mine a block of Bitcoin (with 6.25 BTC as a miner reward); currently, approximately 900 new bitcoins are entered into circulation every day.
-This number will decrease in the near future, as the next Bitcoin halving is on the horizon and estimated to happen in 2024.
+In other words, 1,272,200 bitcoins are left to be mined.
+It takes around 10 minutes to mine a block of Bitcoin (with 3.125 BTC as a miner reward).
+Currently, approximately 900 new bitcoins are entered into circulation every day, but will decrease since the recent Bitcoin halving.

 These halving events are hardcoded into Bitcoin’s blockchain (after every 210,000 blocks are added to the blockchain, or approximately every four years).
 They reduce the amount of bitcoins awarded to miners by 50% — a measure to prevent inflation.
-With future mining following the next, experts predict that the last bitcoin will be mined in the year 2140.
+With future mining following, experts predict that the last bitcoin will be mined in the year 2140.

 What Are the Risks of Trading Bitcoin?